Our History

 Bill Perna

-After graduating from the University of New Mexico and New York University, where he studied film and advertising, Bill began a 25-year career in marketing and advertising.
-He first built his career working in New York for such large advertising agencies as Grey Advertising, Wells Rich Greene, Doyle Dane Bernbach and Ogilvy & Mather.
-Then, with his partner, Peter Smillie, Bill spent 10 years in Los Angeles building a successful television-commercials production company, Smillie Films.
-While working with the legendary filmmaker Albert Maysles for two years back in New York, Bill developed the Branded Content division of Maysles Films.
-Bill and his family later moved to Maine, where he founded Perna Content and is still based.
+After graduating from the University of New Mexico and New York University, where he studied film and advertising, Bill launched a 25-year career in marketing and advertising.
+He began in New York, working for major agencies including Grey Advertising, Wells Rich Greene, Doyle Dane Bernbach, and Ogilvy & Mather.

 Robert Whitcomb